MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

     ![Edit the pom.xml file for the Service Bus topic.](./media/configure-spring-cloud-stream-binder-java-app-with-service-bus/add-stream-binder-starter-pom-file-dependency-for-service-bus-topic.png)

-3. Save and close the *pom.xml* file.
+1. Save and close the *pom.xml* file.

 ## Configure the app for your Service Bus

-You can configure your app based on either connection string or credential file.
-In this tutorial, connection string based usage is recommended.
-For more information about credential file based usage, see the [Spring Cloud Azure Stream Binder for Service Bus queue Code Sample](https://github.com/microsoft/spring-cloud-azure/tree/release/1.1.0.RC4/spring-cloud-azure-samples/servicebus-queue-binder-sample#credential-file-based-usage
+You can configure your app based on either the connection string or a credentials file.
+This tutorial uses a connection string.
+For more information about using credential files, see the [Spring Cloud Azure Stream Binder for Service Bus queue Code Sample](https://github.com/microsoft/spring-cloud-azure/tree/release/1.1.0.RC4/spring-cloud-azure-samples/servicebus-queue-binder-sample#credential-file-based-usage
 ) and [Spring Cloud Azure Stream Binder for Service Bus topic Code Sample](https://github.com/microsoft/spring-cloud-azure/tree/release/1.1.0.RC4/spring-cloud-azure-samples/servicebus-topic-binder-sample#credential-file-based-usage).

-1. Locate the *application.properties* in the *resources* directory of your app; for example:
+1. Locate the *application.properties* file in the *resources* directory of your app; for example:

    `C:\SpringBoot\servicebus\src\main\resources\application.properties`